Summary of The Dissolution of the Monasteries

 - Outcome: The dissolution led to the transfer of wealth and land from the Catholic Church to the Crown, contributing to the English Reformation and the establishment of the Church of England.

-Who's Who in Summary of The Dissolution of the Monasteries
+Famous Figures in the The Dissolution of the Monasteries

 -